 (4) Where carers of the child have been specified in the forms of consent as the prospective adoptive parents, those persons are to be joint guardians.

-(5) Where a prospective adoptive parent has not been specified in the forms of consent or the Court has dispensed with all consents required by section 17(1), the Director-General is to be the guardian.
+(5) Where a prospective adoptive parent has not been specified in the forms of consent or the Court has dispensed with all consents required by section 17(1), the CEO is to be the guardian.

 (6) Subsections (2), (3), (4) and (5) do not apply where the child —

-(a) is a ward within the meaning of the Child Welfare Act 1947; or
+(a) the child is the subject of a protection order (time-limited) or protection order (until 18) under the Children and Community Services Act 2004; or

-(b) is under the guardianship of a person by operation of the law of another State or a Territory corresponding to the provisions of the Child Welfare Act 1947 in relation to wardship,
+(b) is under the guardianship of a person by operation of the law of another State or a Territory corresponding to the provisions of Part 4 of the Children and Community Services Act 2004,

-in which case the child’s guardian by reason of the child’s wardship status continues to be the child’s guardian for the purposes of this Division.
+in which case the child’s guardian continues to be the child’s guardian for the purposes of this Division.

 [Section 27 amended by No. 41 of 1997 s.
 13; No. 3 of 2002 s.
-11.]
+11; No. 34 of 2004 s.
+251.]

 28. Guardianship of children awaiting adoption where not all consents finalised

-(1) The Director-General may apply to the Children’s Court of Western Australia established by the Children’s Court of Western Australia Act 1988, for a declaration that a child is in need of care and protection within the meaning of the Child Welfare Act 1947.

-(2) For the purposes of subsection (1), “child in need of care and protection” within the meaning of the Child Welfare Act 1947 also means a child who —
+(1) This section applies to a child if the child —

 (a) has been relinquished for adoption but where not all the consents to the child’s adoption required by section 17(1) have been —

 (i) delivered under section 18(1)(e); or